JacekDuszenko/JacekDuszenko/README.md

 # 💫 About Me:
-- software engineer <br> back-end, Python, distributed systems <br><br>
+- Software engineer interested in Python and distributed systems.

-I sometimes write at medium.com/@jacekduszenko
+- I sometimes write on [Medium](medium.com/@jacekduszenko).

 ## 🌐 Socials: